canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

      of your image downloads.
 A successful image import will show Synced under Images.

-   - If you need to support architectures other than AMD64, you must check that architecture and click Apply Changes.
+   - If you need to support an architecture other than AMD64, you must check that architecture and click Apply Changes.
 This process will probably take several minutes to complete.